VictorHachard/game-engine/README.md

 - The initCamera
 - The initParticle
 - The initUI
+- ...

 ## What I Learned

+- Advanced Java
-- Java and JavaFX advanced
+- Advanced JavaFX
 - Code organisation/architecture

 ## Authors & Contributors